For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Join us for a two-day academic event at the University of Amsterdam on power problems and policy solutions aimed at restoring competition in digital platform markets.
-The programme consists of three sessions featuring leading experts, research presentations, and open discussion.
+The University of Amsterdam's recently held a successful two-day academic event focusing on power problems and policy solutions.
+The event looked at ways to restore competition in digital platform markets.
+The programme consisted of 3 sessions featuring leading experts, research presentations, and open discussion.

 Event details of Digital Platform Competition